Staying cool in the summer working from home as a Virtual Assistant without spending tons on air conditioning can be a real challenge.

 #5) Drink plenty of water.

-Not a tip really as you should be doing this everyday to stay hydrated and to keep your body replenished which in turn keeps your mind focused on business at hand.
+Not a tip really as you should be doing this every day to stay hydrated and to keep your body replenished which in turn keeps your mind focused on the business at hand.
+Use this tumbler to keep your water cool.

 Keeping your home office cooler in the summer doesn’t have to cost a fortune.
 Pay careful attention to not let it get too warm because cooling it down to a comfortable level will take a lot of energy.
 Stay cool and have a great summer!

-What are your summer secrets to staying cool working from home?
+What are your summer secrets to staying cool working from home as a Virtual Assistant?

 Editor’s Note: This post was originally published in June, 2012 and has been completely revamped and updated for accuracy and comprehensiveness.